dmbarbour/wikilon/docs/AwelonLang.md

 ## Arrays

 Awelon doesn't have an array data type.
-But use annotations and accelerators could impose an array representation for some lists, i.e. such that offset-indexed access is O(1)<sup>1</sup>.
-In context of a purely functional language, *modifying* an array is naively O(N) - copy the array with the modification in place.
+But use annotations and accelerators could impose an array representation for some lists, such that we can access data in near-constant time.
+In context of a purely functional language, *modifying* an array is naively O(N) - copy the array with the small modification in place.
 However, if we hold the only reference to an array's representation, the runtime could simply modify the representation in-place without violating observable purity.

 Awelon's explicit copy and drop on a stack makes it easy for a runtime to track dynamically whether it holds a unique reference to a representation, at least compared to to variable environment models used in lambda calculus.
 Copy-on-write could be performed as needed, so developers need only to ensure arrays are rarely copied between updates.
 Static analysis could often remove dynamic checks within tight update loops.

 *Note:* Persistent data structures (finger-trees, int-maps, ropes, etc.) are still very useful - more flexible than arrays in their application, more scalable due to potential use of *Stowage* for deep structure, etc..
 These data structures may benefit from use of small array fragments for tree fanout or leaf values.

-<sup>1</sup>: Arrays are not truly O(1).
-They're at best O(N^(1/3)) for physical memory surrounding a central processor in three dimensions.
-In practice, this shows up in cache levels, or even network access for truly large arrays.
-See [*Myth of RAM*](http://www.ilikebigbits.com/blog/2014/4/21/the-myth-of-ram-part-i).
-Nonetheless, arrays and in-place mutations tend to be much more efficient than persistent data structures.
+## Labeled Data

+Labeled data is weakly commutative, human meaningful, and extensible compared to spatially structured data such as `(A*B)` pairs and `(A+B)` sums.
+Most programming languages support for labeled products and sums (aka records and variants).
+Awelon does not have built-in support, but it's still feasible to leverage sorted association lists to model records, and we can encode variants as functions that select a labeled handler from a record.

+This design benefits from appropriate annotations and accelerators.
+Records can be given specialized representation and operators in the runtime, specialized types for static analysis.
+Similarly, projectional editors can provide convenient views for construction and manipulation of labeled data.
+But the details haven't been worked out.

 ## Generic Programming in Awelon